alexcu/whereabouts-bot/README.md

 ## Getting Started

+Whereabouts bot relies on [Redis](http://redis.io/).
+Please ensure Redis is [installed](http://redis.io/topics/quickstart) on your system.

-To start the bot, install dependencies and start:
+To start the bot, install npm dependencies and start:

 ```bash
 $ npm install